ravitejaannam-008/NetTrafficAnalyzer/README.md

 **Built with ❤️ for network security professionals and researchers**

+## 💡 Project Background

-*This tool was developed based on real-world experience in network security at Indian Railways, where manual traffic analysis with Wireshark revealed the need for automated, comprehensive network security monitoring.*
+During my tenure as a Network Security Engineer at Indian Railways, I frequently used Wireshark for manual traffic analysis to detect data exfiltration and security threats.
+This repetitive process highlighted the need for an automated, comprehensive solution.
+I developed NetTrafficAnalyzer to:

+- **Automate Detection**: Replace manual analysis with intelligent anomaly detection
+- **Improve Efficiency**: Process large PCAP files quickly with detailed reporting
+- **Enhance Visualization**: Provide intuitive dashboards for security teams
+- **Scale Analysis**: Handle enterprise-level network monitoring requirements

+This project demonstrates my ability to identify real-world problems and develop practical, enterprise-ready solutions using modern technologies.